The Ali Baba and forty thieves story has enthralled us all as children. There are over 1,000 stories in Arabian Nights, but how many can you recall?

 The story of Alibaba and the Forty Thieves was originally written in Arabic.
 The book has been translated into several languages such as Hindi, English, Urdu, and more, and the story was adapted to make plays, movies, and even musicals in different languages.

 A musical based on the story was made in the Soviet Union, while movies based on this Arabian Night story have been made in English, French, Turkish, Hindi, and other Indian languages.
-The plot of the story is interesting and encourages the readers to develop positive traits such as quick and smart thinking.
+It is one of the most engaging moral stories for kids that encourage readers to develop positive traits such as quick and smart thinking.
 The story also tells us what happens when greed increases in a person.

 Frequently Asked Questions